StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 Is there a standard deletion period for documents in your company?
 As an admin, you can activate and set a deletion period for your team members’ documents on Skribble.
 After this period ends, their documents will be automatically deleted.

-Whether your company already uses Skribble or is about to switch to e-signatures, the deletion period applies to one of the below:
+Whether your company uses Skribble or is about to switch to e-signatures, the deletion period applies to one of the below:

 •	**all documents** (whether they’re signed or not) – existing and new customers
 •	**completed documents only** (signed, declined, withdrawn) – some Enterprise customers.
 Learn more